Flinders Island Chronicle

 The Flinders Island Chronicle was dominated by messages of Christian indoctrination.
 It also documented a community which was lively, rebellious, and sometimes under great stress.
 In early December 1837, Walter George Arthur rebelled against Robinson, and was removed from editing duties.
 By late December 1837, the Aboriginal inhabitants of Flinders Island began openly defying Robinson.
 The final issue of the Flinders Island Chronicle was produced on 21 December 1837.

 Thomas Brune and Walter George Arthur remained close to Robinson, despite the demise of the Chronicle.
 In 1839, they accompanied Robinson when he became Chief Protector of Aborigines at the Port Phillip Protectorate.
 Thomas Brune reportedly died in Melbourne in January 1841 after a fall from a tree.
-Walter George Arthur lived in Melbourne for three years, including working as a drover on a run from Melbourne to Adelaide.
+Walter George Arthur lived in Melbourne for three years, working as a drover running between Melbourne and Adelaide.
 In 1842, he returned to Flinders Island and assumed a leadership position in the community.
-In 1846, he was a signatory and lead organiser of a Petition to Queen Victoria, against an abusive superintendent.
+In 1846, he was a signatory and lead organiser of a petition to Queen Victoria against an abusive superintendent.
 Henry Reynolds called Arthur a "pioneer Aboriginal activist".